Atlanta Caribbean Association, Inc. records

 "Atlanta's Link to the Caribbean"

-The Atlanta Caribbean Association originated in 1984, formed by a collective of Caribbean individuals led by Lester Bullard M.D., Clarence Clouden, Na'eem Muwwakkil, Glenda Fabien, and Allison Elder.
+The Atlanta Caribbean Association originated in 1984, formed by a collective of Caribbean individuals led by Lester Bullard, M.D., Clarence Clouden, Na'eem Muwwakkil, Glenda Fabien, and Allison Elder.
 Their aim was to integrate Caribbean culture into Atlanta's mainstream.
 After initial struggles and a subsequent hiatus in 1986 due to declining membership, Glenn Pedro and Allen Russell reignited the association in 1987.
 Their inspiration came from the vibrant cultural scene witnessed during a visit to New York's Labor Day Carnival, propelling a revival focused on community engagement.

-This resurgence birthed an array of events celebrating Caribbean heritage, such as the Atlanta Peach Carnival hosted every memorial day weekend, the organization’s original publication The Caribbean Star, Black History Month initiatives exploring Caribbean migration to the U.S., diverse workshops covering topics like taxes and healthcare, and social gatherings such as dances, receptions, and cultural outings.
-The association was also involved in initiatives like developing 'Caribbean Pages,' a directory of local Caribbean businesses, recognizing youth achievements through awards, and publishing 'Carib Speaks,' a newsletter disseminating ACA events and broader Caribbean-related information throughout the community.
+This resurgence birthed an array of events celebrating Caribbean heritage, such as the Atlanta Peach Carnival hosted every Memorial Day weekend; the organization’s original publication The Caribbean Star; Black History Month initiatives exploring Caribbean migration to the United States; diverse workshops covering topics like taxes and healthcare; and social gatherings such as dances, receptions, and cultural outings.
+The association was also involved in initiatives like developing "Caribbean Pages," a directory of local Caribbean businesses; recognizing youth achievements through awards; and publishing 'Carib Speaks,' a newsletter disseminating ACA events and broader Caribbean-related information throughout the community.

 The association aimed to foster social, cultural, recreational, and economic activities among Caribbean communities while promoting cultural exchange with the wider Atlanta community.
 Their role extended as a bridge connecting Caribbean individuals locally, nationally, and within their native countries.